izzatihashim/semester-1/SECR1013 Digital Logic/Mini Project: Elevator Controller System/README.md

 The first stage is about understanding the problem statement and designing the solution for it.
 This stage require us to use several techniques in Digital Logic which are drawing K-Maps, constructing transition table and deriving Boolean Expression.
 After the workings are completed, we implemented it in the Deeds Simulator application to generate a complete circuit based on it.
 It took us several tries to finally gets the final fully functioning circuit after multiple discussions and corrections on our workings, mostly on the K-Maps and table. <br>

 - **Stage 2: Writing the report** <br>
+Once we are getting the perfect solution and the circuit design of the problem, we then started our report writing for the project.
+Tasks were distributed equally among team members to ensure everyone gets a decent amount of work to work on.
+Task distributions are as follows;

 - **Stage 3: Creating the video** <br>